Icelk/std-dev/README.md

 > Your Swiss Army knife for swiftly processing any amount of data.
 Implemented for industrial and educational purposes alike.

-This codebase is well-documented and comments, in an effort to expose the wonderful algorithms of data analysis to the masses.
+This codebase is well-documented and commented, in an effort to expose the wonderful algorithms of data analysis to the masses.

 We're ever expanding, but for now the following are implemented.